Part 3 of creating my Wargame to teach people exploit development and reverse engineering.

 Introduction: Hello!
 I’m writing this article to share my experiences in finding my first job in cyber security.
 More specifically, my first job in penetration testing.
 I wanted to share my experiences in hopes of motivating others who want to come into the cyber security field or already are applying to jobs in the field,

-Video tutorial: Written tutorial: Hello everyone!
+Video tutorials: Written tutorial: Hello everyone!
 Welcome to my first post here at VetSec.
 For my first blog, I thought it would be helpful to provide a walkthrough of a 32-bit Windows buffer overflow.
 For most people breaking into cyber security, buffer overflows can be hard for someone to wrap their mind around.
-My goal
+My